-Note Payable to Shareholder - The Company's total outstanding note payable to shareholder balance was \$9,363,914 at September 30, 2014.
-Heng Fai, the majority shareholder has loaned the Company funds to acquire the SFRs since inception.
-On April 14, 2014, the Company entered into a Master Funding Agreement with Heng Fai, with effective date of January 1, 2014.
-Heng Fai has advanced, prior to the effective date, and may advance, from time to time thereafter, funds to the Company on an interest-free basis (collectively, the "Loans").
-The Loan proceeds are to be used by the Company to acquire single family homes and for other general corporate purposes.
-As of September 30, 2014, we have borrowed \$15,225,647 under the Loans, of which \$15,042,149 was used by us to acquire single family homes (the "Deployed Funds") with acquisition related costs of an additional \$151,900.
-As of September 30, 2014, the Company had a balance of \$151,518 (the "Undeployed Funds") in escrow.
-Until the date of termination as defined in the Master Funding Agreement, any Loan from Heng Fai to the Company will be evidenced by an interest-free demand promissory note (the "Master Note")
+The Company's total outstanding notes payable to majority shareholder balance was \$7,899,051 at December 31, 2014.
+HFE USA, LLC, the majority shareholder has loaned the Company funds to acquire the SFRs since inception.
+On April 14, 2014, the Company entered into a Master Funding Agreement with HFE USA, LLC, with effective date of January 1, 2014.
+HFE USA, LLC has advanced, prior to the effective date, and may advance, from time to time thereafter, funds to the Company on an interest-free basis (collectively, the "Loans").
+The Loan proceeds are to be used by us to acquire single family homes and for other general corporate purposes.
+As of December 31, 2014, the Company has cumulatively borrowed \$15,225,647 under the Loans, of which \$15,042,149 was used by us to acquire single family homes and \$131,036 was used for general corporate purposes (the "Deployed Funds") leaving a balance of \$52,462 (the "Undeployed Funds") in escrow as of December 31, 2014.
+An additional \$55,000 was received in a separate escrow as a loan application deposit related to the B2R loan (see Note 10 - "Subsequent Events") resulting in total escrow deposits on the accompanying Consolidated Balance Sheet as of December 31, 2014, of \$107,462.
+No funds were borrowed and no homes were acquired during the three months ended December 31, 2014.
+The balance in escrow was \$151,518 as of September 30, 2014.
+Until the date of termination as defined in the Master Funding Agreement, any Loan from HFE USA, LLC to the Company will be evidenced by an interest-free demand promissory note (the "Master Note").

-On each date of deployment of any proceeds of the Loans, the outstanding principal balance of the Master Note will be automatically, and without further action by the Company or Heng Fai, reduced on a dollar for dollar basis by the amount of such deployed proceeds.
+On each date of deployment of any proceeds of the Loans, the outstanding principal balance of the Master Note will be automatically, and without further action by the Company or HFE USA, LLC, reduced on a dollar for dollar basis by the amount of such deployed proceeds.
 Thereafter, one half of the amount of such deployed proceeds will be evidenced by a convertible demand promissory note dated as of the applicable deployment date made and one half of the amount will be deemed to be a contribution to the capital of the Company, with respect to which the Company agrees to issue its common stock in exchange therefor at a conversion price equal to \$0.0810.

-On April 14, 2014 we agreed with Heng Fai to convert \$3,050,218 of the Deployed Funds and issue an unsecured convertible promissory note bearing interest at the rate of 4.0% per annum effective as of January 1, 2014, payable on demand, but no later than March 1, 2019 (the "HFE Note 1").
+On April 14, 2014 we agreed with HFE USA, LLC to convert \$3,050,218 of the Deployed Funds and issue an unsecured convertible promissory note bearing interest at the rate of 4.0% per annum effective as of January 1, 2014, payable on demand, but no later than March 1, 2019 (the "HFE Note 1").
 Payment of interest shall be made in cash annually in arrears on each March 1 of each calendar year, commencing on March 1, 2015.
 No payments of principal are due within the next 12 months.
-HFE may elect to convert all or a portion of the outstanding principal amount of the HFE Note 1 into shares of common stock in an amount equal to the principal amount of the HFE Loan, together with accrued but unpaid interest, divided by \$12.1575 (adjusted from \$0.0810 due to the Reverse Stock Split).
+HFE USA, LLC may elect to convert all or a portion of the outstanding principal amount of the HFE Note 1 into shares of common stock in an amount equal to the principal amount of the HFE Loan, together with accrued but unpaid interest, divided by \$12.1575 (adjusted from \$0.0810 due to the Reverse Stock Split).